electron-userland/electron-builder/CONTRIBUTING.md

 ## Documentation

-Documentation files located in the `/documentation`.
+Documentation files located in the `/docs`.

-`/documentation` is deployed to Netlify when `next` release is marked as `latest` and available for all users.
+`/docs` is deployed to Netlify on every release and available for all users.

-`pip3 install -r requirements.txt`
+`bash netlify-docs.sh` to setup local env (Python 3) and build.

-Run `mkdocs build`.
+Build command: `mkdocs build`.

 ## Debug Tests